davidliwei/awesome-CRISPR/README.md

 - [MAGeCK](https://bitbucket.org/liulab/mageck) - [python] - Model-based Analysis of Genome-wide CRISPR-Cas9 Knockout (MAGeCK) for prioritizing single-guide RNAs, genes and pathways in genome-scale CRISPR/Cas9 knockout screens.
 - [MAGeCK-VISPR](https://bitbucket.org/liulab/mageck-vispr) - [python] - A comprehensive quality control, analysis and visualization workflow for CRISPR/Cas9 screens.
 - [MAGeCKFlute](https://bitbucket.org/liulab/mageckflute/) - [R] - A pipeline for perform computational analysis of CRISPR screens.
 MAGeCKFlute combines the MAGeCK and MAGeCK-VISPR algorithms and incorporates additional downstream analysis functionalities.
+- [STARS](https://portals.broadinstitute.org/gpp/public/software/stars) - [python] - A gene-ranking algorithm for genetic perturbation screens, computing a score for genes using the probability mass function of a binomial distribution.
+To analyze either shRNA or sgRNA based screening data.